Federated mmWave Beam Selection Utilizing LIDAR Data: Federated Beam Selection Utilizing LIDAR Data

-During phase (ii), the vehicles collaborate in a federated learning scheme to train or fine-tune a shared NN for top-$K$ beam classification as depicted in Fig. \ref{fig:scheme}.
+During phase (ii), vehicles with local datasets collaborate in a federated learning scheme to train or fine-tune a shared NN for top-$K$ beam classification.
 In particular, the vehicles employ federated averaging (FedAvg) \cite{mcmahan2016communication}, where a global model is sent to the vehicles by the BS at each round, and the vehicles perform mini-batch stochastic gradient descent (SGD) updates based on their local datasets.
 The local updates are aggregated by the BS, and used to update the global model for the next round.
-The duration of this phase is propotional to the number of global aggregation rounds required to train the model, denoted by $N_a$.
+The duration of this phase is proportional to the number of global aggregation rounds required to train the model, denoted by $N_a$.
 Note that, the vehicles train a single site-specific NN, which learns the statistical characteristics of the coverage area of the BS for efficient beam selection.

-Finally, in phase (iii), any vehicle in the coverage area of the BS utilizes the trained NN on its local LIDAR data to infer the $K$ beams and reduce the beam search overhead.
+Finally, in phase (iii), any vehicle in the coverage area of the BS utilizes the most up-to-date trained/tuned NN on its local LIDAR data to infer $K$ beams and reduce the beam search overhead.
 Note that, in this phase, the BS can use a low frequency control channel to transmit the trained NN model to any new vehicle entering its coverage area.

-Each BS in a large network can orchestrate training of a site-specific NN for its own coverage area following the above three phases.
-This three-phase process continues periodically to enable updating the NN parameters to adapt to the changes in the environment.